Subsidiary vs. Branch in Turkey - Updated Guide 2021

 The Turkish Company Law on branches and subsidiaries

 The main law to provide for the opening of a company in Turkey is the Company Law.
 Under it, both local and foreign natural persons and companies have the right to establish businesses in Turkey.
 The main types of structures are the sole proprietorship, the partnership which can be general or limited and which in Turkey is known as the commandite company, the co-operative, which in Turkey is used for agricultural activities which is why it is quite spread and the structures which can be employed by foreign companies: the subsidiary, the branch office and the liaison office.
 Apart from these, foreign companies can enter into joint ventures with Turkish companies Foreign companies will usually choose between the subsidiary and the branch in Turkey because they can decide on the share capital of the business and play in important role in making decisions in the company.
-Our lawyers in Turkey can offer more information on the subsidiary and branch office establishment requirements.
+Our lawyers in Turkey can offer more information on the subsidiary and branch office establishment requirements for 2021.

 The Turkish subsidiary company